frontenddogma/web-development-glossary/manuscript/c.md

 : A discontinued project with the goal to establish conventions on module ecosystem for JavaScript outside of the web browser.
 The primary reason for its creation was a major lack of commonly accepted form of JavaScript scripts module units which could be reusable in environments different from that provided by a conventional web browser.
 CommonJS maintains specifications (including drafts) and a list of implementations.
 CommonJS started in 2009, work on it ended in 2014.&nbsp;[†](#w-commonjs)

 Community of Practice
 : A group of people who share a craft or a profession.
 The concept was first proposed in 1991 by Jean Lave and Etienne Wenger.
 A CoP can evolve naturally because of the members’ common interest in a particular domain or area, or it can be created deliberately with the goal of gaining knowledge related to a specific field.
 It is through the process of sharing information and experiences with the group that members learn from each other, and have an opportunity to develop personally and professionally.
-CoPs can exist in physical settings, for example, a lunch room at work, a field setting, a factory floor, or elsewhere in the environment, but members of CoPs do not have to be co-located.&nbsp;[†](#w-cop)
+CoPs can exist in physical settings, for example, a lunchroom at work, a field setting, a factory floor, or elsewhere in the environment, but members of CoPs do not have to be co-located.&nbsp;[†](#w-cop)

 Compared to what?
 : A (or perhaps the) question data graphics must be able to answer, according to distinguished information design expert Erward Tufte.